 So at this point, you’re reading, meditating, and praying daily but you’d like to study the Word.
 Where do you begin?
 I have a post called Bible Study Helps for Busy Moms and one with My Favorite Bible Study Tools to give you some ideas, but I want to leave you a few of my favorite places to start.

 My first choice would be your church.
 When moms are in a busy season having time to learn alongside other believers in person is a great place to start.
 If your church has a weekly study or Sunday school class, I encourage you to commit and take the time to study on your own during the week between classes.

-Can you devote one day a week to study a book of the Bible a bit deeper?
+Can you devote one day a week to studying a book of the Bible a bit deeper?
 One hour a week to dive a little deeper into the things of the Lord?
-My favorite resource to recommend is Jen Wilkin's online studies for free.
-They take you through a book of the Bible (Old & New Testament options) and in the process you learn how to study God's Word on your own so you can take the tools you've learned and work through a book on your own.
+My favorite resource to recommend is Susan Heck’s online studies.
+Most of them are free and she has video and study resources to download from her website and YouTube channel.
+They take you through a book of the Bible and in the process you learn how to study God’s Word on your own so you can take the tools you’ve learned and work through a book on your own.